gkalpak/aio-docs-utils/DEVELOPER.md

 ---
 <a name="e2e-limitation"></a>_**Note about e2e testing**_<br />
-_Due to a VSCode limitation, depending on your VSCode version and/or installation mode (global vs per user), it might not be possible to run the extension e2e tests from the command line (via `npm run test-e2e`), if another instance of VSCode is already running.
-If that is the case, either close all instances of VSCode first, or use the relevant [launch configuration](#vscode-launch-configs) from an already running VSCode instance._
+_Due to a [VSCode limitation](https://code.visualstudio.com/api/working-with-extensions/testing-extension#using-insiders-version-for-extension-development), depending on your VSCode version and/or installation mode (global vs per user), it might not be possible to run the extension e2e tests from the command line (via `npm run test-e2e`), if another instance of VSCode is already running.
+If that is the case, either close all instances of VSCode first, use the relevant [launch configuration](#vscode-launch-configs) from an already running VSCode instance, or run the tests on a different VSCode version (via `npm run test-e2e -- <some-version>`)._